vishal-jagamani/vishal-jagamani/README.md

 ### Hi there 👋 I'm Vishal Jagamani, welcome to my github profile...
 # 👨‍💻 About Me

-I am a seasoned Fullstack Developer with 2+ years of experience specializing in React, Node.js, Typescript, MySQL, MongoDB and Elasticsearch.
-I excel in crafting dynamic web applications, prioritizing user-centric design, and ensuring optimal database management.
-Known for collaborating effectively in cross-functional teams, I bring a passion for innovation and a commitment to delivering high-quality, scalable solutions.
+Software Developer with over 2 years of experience in designing and developing high-quality web applications using React, Node.js, Express, Typescript, MySQL, and Elasticsearch.
+Proficient in both frontend and backend development, with a passion for crafting scalable solutions and delivering exceptional user experiences.
+Known for delivering robust applications by integrating secure APIs and optimizing database performance.

 ## 🚀 Technical Skills